mad654/ga-php/README.md

 #### Results

-You can see which results were calculated by
+You can watch which results were calculated by

 ```
-tail -f var/log/genalgo.result.json
+tail -f var/log/genalgo.result-*.json
 ```

 #### AlgorithmTestRunner events